dw2/chop-lines/README.md

 # ChopLines
 ChopLines is a React component which truncates multiple lines of HTML markup.

+This repo uses NVM, yarn, TypeScript, Webpack+Babel, and tests with Jest+Enzyme.
+Deploys to NPM are semantic, automated with CircleCI, and use Commitizen.

 ## Installation
 Add the dependency:
 ```